softlion/UserInteraction/README.md

 If `selectContent` is `true` (default), the text is automatically selected, so when the user starts typing it is replaced.

 ### Theme

-iOS only: set default color for all activity indicators:
+iOS only: set a default color for all activity indicators:

 ```csharp
 Vapolia.UserInteraction.DefaultColor = 0xAARRGGBB;
 ```

-Android only: this lib uses a standard Android.Material.Dialog that is themed by the material theme as described in the (Google documentation)[https://material.io/components/dialogs/android#theming-dialogs]
+Android only: this lib uses a standard Android.Material.Dialog that is themed by the material theme as described in the [Google documentation](https://material.io/components/dialogs/android#theming-dialogs)

 ## About

 License: MIT

-Enterprise support available, contact (Vapolia)[https://vapolia.eu]
+Enterprise support available, contact [Vapolia](https://vapolia.eu)